KITKATXU/gzip-rust/README.md

 ## Progress Overview

-Currently, this translation provides functionality to the gzip -1 to -3 (fast_deflate) compression levels.
+Currently, this translation provides functionality for gzip compression levels -1 to -3 (fast_deflate), supporting both compression and decompression.
-Higher levels are currently not implemented

-The program passes 2 out of the 3 current integration tests, failing on empty files (gzip gives empty files a crc32 of 3 instead of 0 for unknown reasons).
+We have migrated a robust suite of 69 tests, sourced entirely from the original C project.
+The translated code passes 64 out of 69 tests.

 ### Translation Process
 1. **Globals Translation**: